 - Fire, Ice, Lightning: The game has these elemental damage types and many more.

 - Fighting Series: Godzilla: Destroy All Monsters Melee was followed by Godzilla: Save the Earth and Godzilla: Unleashed.

 - Final Boss: Mechagodzilla (Or Mecha King Ghidorah if you are Mechagodzilla) in Destroy All Monsters Melee, Orga on Easy and Normal and SpaceGodzilla on Hard in Save the Earth, and SpaceGodzilla again in Unleashed's regular ending.

 - Flying Saucer: Vortaak ships are designed this way.

-- Foreshadowing: The leader of the aliens warns that they will be back, and he wasn't lying...
+- Foreshadowing: Vorticia, the queen of the Vortaak, warns that they will be back, and she wasn't lying...

 - Fun with Acronyms: Most notably MOGUERA, although the acronym isn't explained in-game.

-- Generic Doomsday Villain: The Vortaak, the game even lampshades their Panet Looters hat by saying "It's what we do..."
+- Generic Doomsday Villain: The Vortaak.
+The game even lampshades their Planet Looters hat by saying "It's what we do..."